Gustave Moreau

 1869

-Exhibits Prométhée*[Prometheus] and the Enlèvement d'Europe* [Abduction of Europa] at the Salon.
-He wins a medal, but receives bad reviews from the critics.
+Exhibits at the Salon Prométhée* and L'enlèvement d'Europe*.
+He wins a medal, but is harshly treated by the critics.
 He does not exhibit again until 1876.

 1875

-Appointed Chevalier de la Légion d'Honneur.
+Named Chevalier de la Légion d'honneur.

 1876